Beekeeping As A Sustainable Way To Help Bees Globally

 Here in the Western Cape, we have a unique subspecies of the Western Honeybee (Apis mellifera) called capensis.
 Far more docile than the scutellata subspecies found through the rest of South Africa, our honeybee is a lot more pleasant to work with.
 They also have unique genetic breeding abilities giving them a major advantage over the rest.

 Jars of Honey Sold

 We are a father and son team of DALLRD and WCBA registered beekeepers based in the Helderberg basin, WC, South Africa.
 Inspired by his grandfather who started keeping bees in Gauteng in 2017, Reece decided to invest in a hive and get started in the Western Cape in January 2018.
 Under the kind mentorship of local beekeepers, what started as a single hive hobby quickly grew into a small business.
 Reece managed to rope his father (Wayne) in as a financial partner, also training him in the art of beekeeping, and so RWD Honeybees was incepted.
-Since then the business has been on a consistent upward trajectory with plans to grow to 30 colonies by end 2022.
+Since then the business has been on a consistent upward trajectory with plans to reach capacity of 20 colonies by end 2023.
 Over time friends and family have become involved to lend a hand with the heavy lifting when necessary and to host hives on their property.
 Outside of beekeeping, Reece is a medical student at the University of Cape Town, and Wayne a software development engineering manager at Amazon.

 EVER THOUGHT ABOUT

 Why Not Host a Hive For Us?